Hinterland Field Archers Inc

-12. The Secretary shall cause full and accurate minutes of all questions, matters, resolutions and other proceedings of every management committee meeting and general meeting to be entered in a book to be open for inspection at all reasonable time by any financial member who previously applies to the Secretary for that inspection.
+12. The Secretary shall cause full and accurate minutes of all questions, matters, resolutions, and other proceedings of every meeting to be entered in a book or printed and to be available for inspection at any reasonable time by any financial member who previously applies to the Secretary for that inspection

-13. For the purpose of ensuring the accuracy of the recording of such minutes, the minutes of every management committee meeting shall be signed by the Chairperson of that meeting or the Chairperson of the next succeeding management committee meeting verifying their accuracy.
+13. To ensure the accuracy of the recording of such minutes, the minutes of every meeting shall be signed by the Chairperson of that meeting or the Chairperson of the next succeeding meeting verifying their accuracy.

-15. However, the minutes of any Annual General Meeting shall by signed by the chairperson of that meeting or the chairperson of the next succeeding general meeting or annual general meeting.
+14. However, the minutes of any Annual General Meeting shall be signed by the chairperson of that meeting or the chairperson of the next succeeding meeting or annual general meeting.

 SECTION 10 – ELECTIONS AND VOTING PROCEDURES

-For eligibility for election to a position on the Executive Committee, the person proposed shall: –
+10.1 Eligibility for Nomination.
+To be eligible for election to a position on the Executive Committee, the person proposed shall:

 10.1.2.
 Not have been removed from any office in the Club, by a vote of No Confidence, within the preceding four (4) years.

-10.1.3.
-Not been dealt with under Section 6.5 within the preceding four (4) years, nor had membership terminated under Section 6.5 within the Preceding seven (7) years.
+10..1.3 Not been dealt with under Section 6.5 within the preceding four (a) years, nor had membership terminated under Section 6.5 within the Preceding seven (7) years.

-Nominations for the office shall be on the prescribed form and submitted to the Secretary one (1) month prior to the date of such election.
-Except where the provisions of Section 10.4 apply, nominations from the floor of the General Meeting, held for the purposes of election of officers, will not be accepted.
+10.2 Nominations for office shall be on the prescribed form and submitted to the Secretary up to the date of such election.
+Except where the provisions of section 10.4 apply, nominations from the floor of the General meeting, held for the purposes of election of officers, will be accepted.

 Nominees for election must be present at the Meeting held for that purpose, together with nominators, except in circumstances acceptable to the membership, failing which the nominations shall lapse.

-The election of officers to the Executive Committee shall be held bi- annually and the Committee annually, other than for the purposes set out in Section 10.4, at a General Meeting called for that purpose.
+The election of officers to the Executive Committee shall be held, other than for the purposes set out in Section 10.4, at a General Meeting called for that purpose.

 10.4 Voting Procedures

-All decisions made or Resolutions passed contrary to the provisions of this constitution or of the constitution of the 3D Archery Association of Australia, shall be null and void.
+All decisions made or resolutions passed contrary to the provisions of this constitution or of the constitution of 3D Archery Association of Australia, shall be null and void.

 10.5 No Confidence

-10.5.1 The petition shall be signed by not less than forty (40%) percent of those currently eligible to vote.
+10.5.1 The petition shall be signed by not less ten (10) percent of those currently eligible to vote.

-11.1.1 immediately prior to an election of Officers according to this Constitution.
+11.1.1 immediately prior to the election of officers according to this Constitution.

 11.1.2 upon the death of an Office holder.

-11.1.4 Upon an Office holder absenting himself or herself from his or her duties for a period of more than three (3) months, without the prior approval of the Executive Committee.
+11.1.4 Upon an office holder absenting himself or herself from his or her duties for a period more than three (3) months. without the prior approval of the Executive Committee.